 The African spurred tortoise is probably the most popular tortoise kept as pets in North America.
 Although native to sub-Saharan Africa, this tortoise is surprisingly adaptive.

-While hatchlings are extremely tiny about 1.5 to 2 inches in length, adults are massive attain carapace lengths of 33 inches, and weigh as much as 200 pounds.
+Known as one of the more popular tortoise breeds, the young tortoise of this species starts out tiny, about 1.5 to 2 inches in length, but grows to a considerably large size.
+Adults are massive with carapace lengths of up to 33 inches, and weigh as much as 200 pounds.

 These gorgeous tortoises are best housed outdoors in a big yard where it can explore.
 As massive reptiles, housing them indoors is not advisable.